ByungKwanLee/Super-Fast-Adversarial-Training/README.md

 This is a PyTorch Implementation code for developing super fast adversarial training.
-This code is combined with below state-of-the-art technologies for accelarating adversarial attacks and defenses with Deep Neural Networks on Volta GPU architecture.
+This code is combined with below state-of-the-art technologies for accelerating adversarial attacks and defenses with Deep Neural Networks on Volta GPU architecture.

 - [x] Distributed Data Parallel [[link]](https://pytorch.org/tutorials/intermediate/ddp_tutorial.html)